-On January 23, 2015, in an attempt to “maintain the integrity of the program,” the VA proposed sweeping changes to its regulations regarding net worth and asset transfers.
-On September 18, 2018 the proposed rule was adopted as final and it will become effective on October 18, 2018.
+On Jan.
+23, 2015, in an attempt to “maintain the integrity of the program,” the VA proposed sweeping changes to its regulations regarding net worth and asset transfers.
+On Sept.
+18, 2018 the proposed rule was adopted as final and it became effective on Oct.
+18, 2018.
 While some of the changes may be favorable to a claimant by providing some clarity and consistency, many of them may significantly impact a veteran’s eligibility for benefits and the timeline in which they will be received.

 Establishing a Bright-Line Net Worth Limit